Argelbargel/external-ingress-auth/README.md

   name: auth-headers
   namespace: default
 data:
-  # Configuration-Headers (see above)
-  Ldap-Allowed-Groups: <comma-separated list groups>
+  Authorization-Rules: <rule1> <rule2>
 ```

 Be aware that you have to reference the ConfigMap using `<namespace>/<name>` in `nginx.ingress.kubernetes.io/auth-proxy-set-headers` - otherwise the ConfigMap will be searched in the ingresses namespace.

-### Caching authentication and responses from the authentication service
+### Caching authentication, authorization rules and responses from the authentication service

-The service itself can cache the *authentication* of credentials to prevent overloading the ldap-server with bind-requests; by default this cache has a TTL of 15 seconds.
-This cache stores whether the given credentials in the authorization-header are valid and the group-memberships of the authenticated user. *Authorization* is always re-evaluated for every request as matching the user's name and the user's groups is done within the authentication-service itself.
+The service itself can cache the *authentication* of credentials to prevent overloading the ldap-server with bind-requests and the selection of [authorization-rules](#authorization-rules); by default this cache has a TTL of 15 seconds.
+The cache stores whether the given credentials in the authorization-header are valid and the group-memberships of the authenticated user.
+Selection of the authorization rules is cached based on ingress-host, remote-ip, http-method and requested path.
+While the selected rule is cached, actual *authorization* is always re-evaluated for every request.

+#### Caching Authorization Responses in the Ingress

 To further improve performance you can configure the nginx ingress-controller to cache the responses of the authentication service so that no requests outside the ingress are required.
 In most use-cases enabling response-caching is recommended.
 To enable response-caching in the ingress, add the following annotations: